360-Magicians/main/README.md

 ## 📱 Platform Access

 1. Create your profile at [360magicians.com/accounts](#)
-2. Get authenticated with NegraRosa and FibonRoseTrust
+2. Get authenticated with FibonRoseTrust
-3. Authorize PinkSync to connect your IoT devices for immediate solutions
+3. Authorize PinkSync to connect your service for immediate solutions
 4. Connect with your vocational rehabilitation counselor (if applicable)
 5. Select your pathway: Self, Job, or Business Development
-6. Access personalized learning, resources, and opportunities
+6. Access personalized learning, resources, and opportunities modules by external sources
 7. Track progress through the interactive dashboard

 ---